MrADart/API-and-Doc/Wiim_API/Wiim API Overview.md

 ```html
  GET http://192.168.10.1/httpapi.asp?command={command}
 ```

-Arylic's `Axx` modules are SoC modules for WiFi Audio solutions, which supports Smartlink, DLNA, Spotify Connect and Airplay.
-They also provide support for an `HTTP` API to get quick access.

 To communicate with a board you have to send `HTTP GET` requests.
 The response is in `JSON` format.